 Do you own a chameleon or are thinking of getting one?

-Chameleons often mask their sicknesses until the condition is severe, meaning that by the time you detect symptoms of illness in your chameleon, it may be dying and need immediate medical help.
+Chameleons often mask their sicknesses until the condition is severe.
+This means that by the time you detect symptoms of illness, like sunken eyes, in your chameleon, it may be dying and need immediate medical help.